evvo/jsonable/README.md

 user2 = User.new

 User.get_json_collection([user, user2]) # [{ "test_field_for_collection" : ["string1", "string2"] } ...]
 ```

 ## Testing

-You can run the tests, by executing
+You can run the tests by executing:

 ```console
 foo@bar:~$ crystal spec